tmbattey-2021/Duke_rails_final/README.md

-## This assignment consists of two parts, rails API and Oracle SQL
+## This assignment consists of two parts, rails API and SQL

 # Ruby on Rails API